babab/DisPass/README.rst

 You can easily upgrade to newer versions using pip::

-   # pip install --upgrade dispass
+   $ sudo pip install --upgrade dispass

 If you have installed dispass using pip, you can easily uninstall at any moment by running::

-   # pip uninstall dispass
+   $ sudo pip uninstall dispass

 Using the *dispass* command line app